We have a Wikipedia article in another language. Does it affect our English search results?

 Yes.
 Other-language Wikipedia articles affect English search through cross-Wikipedia citation, Wikidata signals, and multilingual AI retrieval.
 Inconsistency across languages weakens entity recognition.

 Wikipedia operates in roughly 300 languages and the language versions are linked through Wikidata to the same underlying entity.
 That linkage matters for English-language search and AI results for several reasons.
 AI engines with multilingual retrieval can and do pull from other-language Wikipedia articles when answering English queries, particularly for entities better covered in another language.
-Google’s Knowledge Graph aggregates structured signals from Wikidata that span all language versions.
+Google’s Knowledge Graph (its database of facts about people, companies, and other entities) aggregates structured signals from Wikidata that span all language versions.
 Cross-language references in news coverage can drive traffic and ranking signals back to the English article.
-And inconsistency across languages – a German article saying one thing about the company, the English article saying another – weakens the entity’s overall recognition by the engines.
+And inconsistency across languages, such as a German article saying one thing about the company while the English article says another, weakens the entity’s overall recognition by the engines.
 For multinational companies and executives, Wikipedia work runs across the languages that matter to the company’s stakeholder base, not just English.
 We have done this work across French, German, Spanish, Italian, Portuguese, Hebrew, and a number of other languages.

 Last reviewed: 19/05/2026